History of Illinois in Timeline

 In 2010, after a number of setbacks, the city of Mattoon backed out of the Department of Energy's FutureGen project.

-In 2010, the General Assembly voted for a temporary increase in the Illinois income tax rate to 5%.
+In 2010, the General Assembly voted for a temporary increase in the Illinois state income tax rate to 5%.

-January 1, 2011: Illinois Income Tax Rate Increase
+January 1, 2011: New Income Tax Rate in Effect

-On January 1, 2011, the new Illinois income tax rate of 5% went into effect.
+On January 1, 2011, the new Illinois state income tax rate of 5%, as voted for in 2010, went into effect.

-2011: Illinois Manufacturing Ranking
+2011: Manufacturing Ranking

-2011: Illinois Ethanol Production
+2011: Ethanol Production

-In 2011, Illinois was ranked third in the United States in ethanol production, with a production capacity of 1.5 billion gallons per year.
+In 2011, Illinois ranked third in the United States in ethanol production, with a production capacity of 1.5 billion gallons per year.

-2011: Quad Cities population
+2011: Quad Cities population in northern Illinois

-In 2011, the Quad Cities region in northern Illinois had a population of 381,342.
+In 2011, the Quad Cities region, located along the Mississippi River in northern Illinois, had a population of 381,342.

 2012: Ryder Cup at Medinah

-2013: Encompass Championship Established
+2013: Encompass Championship Began

 2014: Election of Bruce Rauner

-January 1, 2015: Illinois Income Tax Sunset
+January 1, 2015: Partial Sunset of Personal Income Tax Rate

 2015: Start of the Illinois Budget Impasse